nathanlytang/nathanlytang/README.md

 ### 👋 Hi there, and thank you for stopping by!

-I'm Nathan, an upcoming third year computing science student at the University of Alberta in Edmonton, Canada.
+I'm Nathan, a third year computing science student at the University of Alberta in Edmonton, Canada.
 I am interested in optimizing and bridging the gap between everyday and high-tech applications while looking for new ways to evolve and build software.

 ##### About